sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 Click `Continue with Sourcegraph.com` in the Cody extension.
 From there, you'll be taken to Sourcegraph.com, which will authenticate your extension.

+## Embeddings

+For **free** users, installing the VS Code extension prompts installing the Cody app for better responses with embeddings.
+Enterprise users are guided to contact their admin for embeddings.

+You no longer need to log in again on the Cody app.
+Select the repositories during the app setup, and VS Code gains context of those embeddings for a streamlined experience.

 ## Verifying the installation

 Once connected, click the Cody icon from the sidebar again, and a panel will open.
 To verify that the Cody extension has been successfully installed and is working as expected: